dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

           - i cannot recall what it is crucially important in philosophy
           - this is completely baseless by the way.
           - [enumerate ancient philosophic applications]

+radial aspects of pulsar and planetary discovery?
+- if we've detected X planets, an`d we know that only planets who's orbit crosses
+  - within the diameter can be discovered,
+  - how would one construct a statistical method that tells us how many to expect
+  - the statistic would also have to account for the likelyhood of planet orbit and planet disk formation
+    - to align with the rotation of the galaxy
+- for pulsars the same thing is relevant for universal navigation systems.
+  - in other words, using pulsars to pinpoint universal location works,
+    - but we can only see the pulsars that are lined up with us
+    - this works for galactic navigation and even for local super group navigation
+  - but it doesn't work if you were in another corner of the universe (several million lightyears away)
+    - you'll see a subset of pulsars that wee see, which is lined up in a cylindar that extends infinitely in the direction of point a and point b
+  - also, how to you communicate the map off pulsars across such vast distance as thousands of light years
+- how can we know how locations millions of light years away see the universe?
+  - would doing so break our model of the universe?

 - economics, stocks & commodities - how do fluxuating currency values affect investment decisions
   - already complicated enough b4 taking into account how fluctuating currencies affect portfolio/demand